Lazy2K/pocketcrm/README.md

 # pocketcrm
-An (not really) open source self-hosted CRM writen in Go.
+A self-hostable CRM writen in Go.